Exploring the Alphabet of English Idioms: A Journey through ‘L’

 Justifications:

 This is an idiom because it figuratively means to be old or aging.
-The phrase uses the idea of a horse's teeth growing longer with age as a metaphor for aging, not a literal reference to a tooth.
+The idiom uses the idea of a horse's teeth growing longer with age as a metaphor for aging, not a literal reference to a tooth.

 Origin: